JaidenKhosla/ChristmasHackathon2024/README.txt

 7. Collect a gift
 8. Try to survive for 120 seconds+

-We hope you enjoy the game! - Jaiden Khosla, Nicholas Lovely
+We hope you enjoy the game! - Jaiden Khosla, Nicholas Lovely, Sid V.

 CREDITS: